-The MOLA osteology team work on some of the most intriguing and exciting assemblages in the country.
-In the last decade we have assessed over 12000 inhumations, 250 cremations and huge quantities of faunal remains both in-house and for external clients.
+The MOLA team work on some of the most intriguing and exciting assemblages in the country and in the last decade have assessed over 12000 inhumations, 250 cremations and huge quantities of faunal remains both in-house and for external clients.

 Henderson M, Miles A, Walker D, with Connell B and Wroe-Brown R, 2013, ‘He being dead yet speaketh’: excavations at three post-medieval burial grounds in Tower Hamlets, east London, 2004–10, MOLA Monograph Series 64